MaeFlaherty/Obsidian-Vault/The Atom.md

 - Most of an atom's mass is contained in a dense inner core called the nucleus
 - Most a of an atom's volume is empty space, throughout which small, negatively charged **electrons** orbit the nucleus
 - there are as many negatively charged electrons orbiting the atom as there are positively charged **protons** in the nucleus.
+## Bohr's model of the Atom
+After The discovery of [[Energy#Light as a particle]], Niels Bohr

+# The Quantum Mechanical Model of the Atom

 # Subatomic Particles
 All atoms are made up of even smaller particles, called protons, neutrons, and electrons